suramyajha/basic-projects/README.md

 # projects
-This is the practice projects that I have made till now
+This is just python projects that I made